firzgard/UWOT/README.md

 ### Tips and tricks on tuning tank's steering:

-Steering is probably the biggest headache to me when building the tank.
-As you may have know already, tank turns by differing their track speed on each side.
-The doc says that you can control each side's turning speed by changing the thrust input (-1..1 range) on each side.
-Well, it does, but I seriously have no idea how it work, or even if it is working correctly.
-It seems to me that dropping the thrust input on one side will reduce the amount of toque that is being transmitted from the engine over to that side, so that side will need to slow down on its own drag or by stepping on brace.
-Correct me if I am wrong, but this mean the best you can do is clutch-braking steering.
+Steering was probably the biggest headache to me when building the tank.
+As you may have known already, tank turns by differing their track speed on each side.
+PhysX allows you to control the amount of torque that is being transmitted from the engine to each side's by changing the thrust input (-1..1 range).
+This means that to slow down one side, you need to let it slow down on its own drag or by stepping on brace.
+Correct me if I am wrong, but this means the best you can make is clutch-braking steering.
+If only they implemented the steering based on Russian twin-transmission instead...

-I choose to hack together a differential mechanism instead.
-First, I find the current speed ratio between 2 sides, then compare with the desired ratio from the input.
-I can then increase/decrease the speeds of each side by setting the thrust input to 1 (increase) or -1 (decrease) or, say, 0 (keep), respectively.
-You can find my implementation in
+Back to the issue, I decided to hack together a differential mechanism instead.
+First, we need to get the current speed ratio between 2 sides, then compare it with the desired ratio taken from control input.
+We can then increase/decrease the speeds of each side by setting the thrust input to 1 (increase) or -1 (decrease) or, say, 0 (keep current), respectively.
+You can find my implementation in:
 ```c++
 void TankMovementComponent::SetSteeringDirection(FVector2D desiredSteeringDirection);
 ```